orkes-io/orkes-conductor-client/docs/worker/README.md

 ## Implementing Workers

-The workers can be implemented by writing a simple java function and annotating the function with the @worker_task.
-Conductor workers are services (similar to microservices) that follow [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+The workers can be implemented by writing a simple Java function and annotating the function with the @worker_task.
+Conductor workers are services (similar to microservices) that follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

-Workers can be hosted along with the workflow or running a distributed environment where a single workflow uses workers that are deployed and running in different machines/vms/containers.
-Whether to keep all the workers in the same application or run them as distributed application is a design and architectural choice.
-Conductor is well suited for both kind of scenarios.
+Workers can be hosted along with the workflow or run in a distributed environment where a single workflow uses workers deployed and running in different machines/VMs/containers.
+Whether to keep all the workers in the same application or run them as a distributed application is a design and architectural choice.
+Conductor is well suited for both kinds of scenarios.

-You create or convert any existing java function to a distributed worker by adding @worker_task annotation to it.
+You can create or convert any existing Java function to a distributed worker by adding @worker_task annotation to it.
 Here is a simple worker that takes name as input and returns greetings:

 ```java
 To Do